zbram101/better-angels/README.md

-### Architecture / Standards BE
+## Architecture / Standards BE

-The backend of the application is built with Flask, following the MVC (Model-View-Controller) architectural pattern.
-The backend follows the SOLID principles with a focus on Separation of Concerns.
-It employs SQLAlchemy with Flask-Migrate for database management using a PostgreSQL database.
+The backend of the application is built using Flask, a lightweight Python web framework, following the MVC (Model-View-Controller) architectural pattern.
+The backend adheres to the SOLID principles, emphasizing Separation of Concerns.
+It leverages SQLAlchemy with Flask-Migrate for efficient management of the PostgreSQL database.

+### Design Choices

+The selection of Flask as the backend framework was driven by its simplicity, flexibility, and ease of use.
+The MVC pattern allows for clear separation between models (representing the data structure), views (handling response generation and processing), and controllers (handling business logic).
+SQLAlchemy with Flask-Migrate provides a powerful database management solution, enabling efficient data handling and migration operations.

-#### Folder Structure
+### Folder Structure

 The backend folder structure adheres to the separation of components: